kolbyn24/Notes/01 - Primary Categories/01 - Operation.md

 ### create backup/push to github
 on windows:
-ctrl+p, search for git and click "commit-and-sync
+ctrl+p, search for git and click "commit-and-sync"

 on mac:
 old - command+p, search for git and click Obsidian git: create backup